ToniHalmetoja/newsletter-backend/README.md

 If you don't know what this is, though, I doubt you'll find anything of interest here!

-Frontend a brief guide can be found at https://github.com/ToniHalmetoja/newsletter-frontend/
+Frontend and a brief guide can be found at https://github.com/ToniHalmetoja/newsletter-frontend/